 |Adjustments||Not Seasonally Adjusted|

-The Labour Force statistics are compiled by the Australian Bureau of Statistics.
-The release contains estimates of employed and unemployed persons classified by sex, full-time/part-time status, states and territories and includes civilian population aged 15 years or over.
+For Australia, the Labour Force statistics contains estimates of employed and unemployed persons classified by sex, full-time/part-time status, states and territories and includes civilian population aged 15 years or over.
 Data are updated monthly.

 The employment by major statistical region contain broad level data covering major items of the Labour Force Survey.
 It is designed for users who are interested to look at the characteristics of regional areas compared to the national level.

 The Labour Force Survey begins on the Sunday between the 5th and the 11th of each month.The Labour Force Survey is based on a multi-stage area sample.
 The information is collected using computer-assisted interviewing (CAI).
 Households selected for the Labour Force Survey are interviewed each month for eight months, with one-eighth of the sample being replaced each month.
 The survey covers 0.32% of the civilian population and is based off of private dwellings (approximately 26,000 houses, flats etc) and non-private dwellings, such as hotels and motels.